minhtran-q/deep-dive-into-java/README.md

       void processPayment(Order order);
   }

-  public class PayPalPaymentProcessor implements PaymentProcessor {
+  public class CashPaymentProcessor implements PaymentProcessor {
-      // Implementation for PayPal
+      // Implementation for Cash
   }

   public class CreditCardPaymentProcessor implements PaymentProcessor {
       // Implementation for credit card
   }
   ```

-  By using an interface `PaymentProcessor`, we can introduce new payment methods without modifying the `Order` class.
+  We have an interface `PaymentProcessor` with a method `processPayment(Order order)`.
+This interface defines a contract for processing payments, but it doesn’t specify how the payment should be processed.
+We then have two classes, `CashPaymentProcessor` and `CreditCardPaymentProcessor`, that implement the `PaymentProcessor` interface.

+  In this example:
+  + The `PaymentProcessor` interface is **closed for modification** because `PaymentProcessor` doesn’t need to change when we define a new types of `PaymentProcessor`.
+  + The system is **open for extension** because you can create new classes that implement the `PaymentProcessor` interface, such as `MobilePaymentProcessor` without altering the existing `CashPaymentProcessor` or `CreditCardPaymentProcessor`.

 </details>
 <details>
   <summary>Liskov Substitution principle</summary>
   <br/>

-  If class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program.
+  Definition: If class A is a subtype of class B, we should be able to replace B with A without disrupting the behavior of our program.

+  _Example:_ Based on above example, if `PaymentProcessor` is a class and there are two sub-classes `CashPaymentProcessor` & `CreditCardPaymentProcessor`.
+According to Liskov Substitution principle, we replace `PaymentProcessor` with `CashPaymentProcessor` or `CreditCardPaymentProcessor` without any issues and maintaining the program’s correctness.

   Signs of violation of the substitutions Liskov:
   + Overridden methods with unexpected behavior